No fewer than five different bodies are holding their protective hands over one of the most valuable examples of cultural heritage in Germany.

 The City of Nuremberg

 The City of Nuremberg regularly carries out tests at all registered producers.
-Whether they are large-scale producers or small Nuremberg butchers, they must be located within the defined city area and are only allowed to label their products as original Nuremberg Rostbratwurst if they also use the prescribed, protected recipe.
+Whether they are large-scale producers or small Nuremberg butchers, they must be located within the defined city area and are only allowed to label their products as Nuremberg Rostbratwurst if they also use the prescribed, protected recipe.

 LGL – Bavarian office for health and food safety